Every company is made up of thousands or even millions of individual processes or workflows waiting to be discovered.

 Process discovery is a series of techniques and tools used to define, outline, and analyze business processes.
 It provides a measurable understanding of how people carry out daily operations and processes in the workplace.

-Discovering processes is one of the most critical steps in understanding how the organization works and, frankly speaking, is a prerequisite for any successful automation project or business process transformation.
+Discovering processes is one of the most critical steps in understanding how the organization works and, frankly speaking, is a prerequisite for any successful automation project or process transformation.

 - Process visibility